Career Timeline of Tina Turner: Major Achievements and Milestones

 1990: Foreign Affair European Tour

-In 1990, Tina Turner embarked on her Foreign Affair European Tour, drawing in nearly four million spectators and breaking the record for a European tour previously set by the Rolling Stones.
+In 1990, Tina Turner embarked on her Foreign Affair European Tour, breaking the record for a European tour previously held by the Rolling Stones.

-In 1993, Tina Turner acted in the film "Last Action Hero".
-Also in 1993, the film "What's Love Got to Do with It", which dramatized her life and career, was released.
-This film was based on her autobiography.
+In 1993, Tina Turner appeared in the film "Last Action Hero".
+Also in 1993, her life was dramatized in the film "What's Love Got to Do with It", based on her autobiography.

 Loading Video...

-In 1993, the film "What's Love Got to Do with It" included dramatizations of Tina Turner chanting, showcasing her spiritual practice.
+In 1993, Tina Turner's Buddhist chanting was dramatized in the film "What's Love Got to Do with It".

 Loading Video...